 Subscribe for the Global Equity Valuations Researcher Dataset by Siblis Research that provides historical sector weightings of the U.S. equity market since the year 1979.
 This datataset provides current and historical P/E (TTM) ratios, forward P/E ratios, CAPE ratios, dividend yields, market cap to GNI ratios, sector breakdowns and long-term interest rates of the largest economies and stock markets in the world.
 Check a sample dataset from here.

-Since 12/31/2006, the weighting of the financial sector has decreased considerably.
+Compared to twenty years ago, the weighting of the Financial sector has decreased considerably.
 The global financial crisis of 2008 dropped the weight of the sector temporarily to just 11%.
 Financial services recovered quickly after the crisis but the sector is still much smaller compared to other sectors than it was before the crisis.
-Information technology sector has risen with the help of Apple, Microsoft, Facebook and Alphabet from 15% to over 20%.
-Since 2009, the weight of energy sector has halved and its currently just a bit more than 6%.
-The sharp decrease in oil prices has caused big worries for energy companies.
-In the beginning of 1980, energy was clearly the largest sector, making up 25% of the US stock market.
-Also material companies are now just a fraction of what they used to be 35 years ago.
+After the financial crisis ended, the Information technology sector quickly rose from 15% to over 20% with the help of Apple, Microsoft, Facebook and Alphabet (Google).
+Since 2009, the weighting of the Energy sector has plummeted and its currently just a bit more than 2%.
+In the beginning of the 1980s, Energy was clearly the most valuable sector, making up 25% of the U.S. stock market.
+Also, the relative market value of the Material companies is now just a small fraction of what it used to be 35 years ago.

 The Difference Between Consumer Staples & Consumer Discretionary Sectors